G3F4/javascript-basics-workshop/README.md

 9. Append span to letters container
 10. Append letters container to view before buttons container

+## Detecting game end - unary operator and string template

+1. Inside play view add mutable variable for storing count of visible letters
+    - initialize it with number `0`
+2. While iterating over phrase letters
+    - use `if` statement to check if letter is visible and if it is - increase count of visible letters
+        - use unary operator `number++`
+3. After iterating all letters check if visible letters count is equal to secret phrases length
+    - if condition is true, update state
+        - set active view to `endGame`
+        - set `selectedLetters` back to empty array
+4. Add to game state new field `mistakes` and initialize it with number `0`
+5. Inside letter button listener check if clicked letter was mistake
+    - use string method `indludes`
+        - example
+        ```javascript
+        'abc'.includes('a'); // -> true
+        ```
+  - store check result in variable
+6. Increase mistakes count if letter button was mistake
+    - use ternary expression
+    - for good click don't change value
+7. In end view create `h3` element
+    - use string template to iterpolate message for user, containg inforation about mistakes count
+    - example string template
+    ```javascript
+    const foo = 123;
+    const text = `count: ${foo}`;
+    ```

 ## Splitting styles and scripts to separate file
 - How to link external style sheet (css)?
 - How to link external or local script from another file?